lfilipozzi/3DRenderer/Refactoring.md

  * Remove name field from texture class, there is no need for that.
 Only required in the texture manager.
  * Redefine light class
  * No need to give light, view, and projection when computig the shadow map, change the function to avoid sending unnecessary data.
+ * Update the timer of the scene in openglwindow not in scene as the timer is in the openglwindow

  Idea